 Figure 1.
 The terminal output showing the current arguments for Android Studio's JVM.

-2. The -Didea.paths.selector showing the version of Android Studio currently running.
+-Didea.paths.selector showing the version of Android Studio currently

 For more information, see Exporting and Importing Settings at IntelliJ IDEA.